Home insurance

 Here is the caveat.
 Insurers place a single item limit for items in the home or taken out of the home (if you have the all risks add-on).
 As a rule, any single item to be insured worth more than £1,000 is likely to be deemed to pose a greater risk of being stolen (though some insurers have a higher £2,000 limit, so check).

 It typically applies to jewellery, designer watches and electronic goods such as high-end laptops, but can also include high-spec bikes.
-If you've an item worth more than the policy limit that you want protected, you'll have to call your insurer to list it individually on the policy – and the insurer will usually want proof of purchase and value if you have to make a claim.
+If you've an item you want protected that's worth more than the limit stipulated in your policy document, you'll have to call your insurer to list it individually on the policy – and the insurer will usually want proof of purchase and value if you have to make a claim.

 Do remember the value at which goods are deemed to be 'specified items' will vary between insurer, and does involve an additional cost if you need to specify any items, or push up the cost of the all risks add-on.